asyylz/ReactJS-StarterProjects/README.md

                 fetched data is then stored in the component's state. <br>
                 <em>Pagination:</em> The app implements pagination logic by incrementing the pagination count each time
                 the "Load More Products" button is clicked.
-This count is used to determine the offset for fetching the next batch of products from the API.
+This count is used to determine the offset for fetching the next batch of products from the API.<br>
                 <em>UI Rendering: </em> The fetched product data is rendered dynamically in the UI using JSX.
 Each
                 product is displayed as a card containing an image and a title.
-The "Load More Products" button is conditionally disabled when the maximum number of products (100 in this case) is reached.
+The "Load More Products" button is conditionally disabled when the maximum number of products (100 in this case) is reached.<br>
                 <em>Loading Indicator:</em> During data fetching, a loading indicator is displayed to inform users that
                 data is being retrieved from the server.
 Once the data is fetched and rendered, the loading indicator disappears.